MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Provide feedback on answers

 You can rate the answers you get from Copilot by using the like (thumbs up) button for good rating or the dislike (thumbs down) button for a poor rating.
-When you select the didlike button, you can choose from   This information us can help us improve suggestions.
+When you select the dislike button, you can choose a reason, including unaccurate, inappropriate, or other.
+This information us can help us improve suggestions.

 <!--
 1. If you want help getting you're question started, select the prompts either from the **Find**, **Explain**, or **Guide** buttons at the top of the Coplit pane or use the **View Prompts** menu above **Ask a question** box at the bottom.